jaku-zzi/waddle/README.md

 ---
 by: @jaku-zzi

-An open-source Python script that stores NMAP scan results into a MongoDB for real-time network analytics.
+An Python script that stores NMAP scan results into a MongoDB for real-time network analytics.
 The scanner can be configured to store scans wherever there is a pre-configured MongoDB.

 Requirements: